Battle of Ginnis

-The Battle of Ginnis (also known as the Battle of Gennis) was a minor battle of the Mahdist War that was fought on December 30, 1885, between soldiers of the Anglo-Egyptian Army and Mahdist Sudanese warriors of the Dervish State.
+The Battle of Ginnis (also known as the Battle of Gennis) was a minor battle of the Mahdist War that was fought on December 30, 1885, between soldiers of the Anglo-Egyptian Army and warriors of the Mahdist State.
 The battle was caused by the Mahdist blockade of the Ginnis-Kosha Fort, which British commanders hoped to relieve.

 The fighting resulted in a British victory that is principally remarkable as the last battle that was certainly fought by the British Army in red coats, although a Maxim battery from the Connaught Rangers may have fought in red at the Battle of Ferkeh in 1896.

 Background

 Situation

-In 1884, a Sudanese Islamic religious leader, Muhammad Ahmed, also known as "The Mahdi", planned and executed a series of attacks that left a British general, William Hicks, and thousands of ill-trained Egyptian soldiers dead at the hands of angry Arab rebels called Dervishes or, more accurately, Mahdists.
-The Sudan was controlled by an Anglo-Egyptian administration.
+In 1884, a Sudanese Islamic religious leader and self proclaimed Mahdi, Muhammad Ahmad, planned and executed a series of attacks that left a British general, William Hicks, and thousands of ill-trained Egyptian soldiers dead at the hands of his supporters who he called the Ansār.
+Sudan was controlled by an Anglo-Egyptian administration.
 After it was decided that something must be done, General Charles Gordon was sent by the British government to be the Egyptian Army's Governor-General there.
-Gordon and his aide, Colonel John Donald Hamill Stewart, carried orders from both governments to evacuate the town from the Mahdi.
+Gordon and his aide, Colonel John Donald Hamill Stewart, carried orders from both governments to evacuate the town of Khartoum from the Mahdi.
 Instead, Gordon built up the town's defenses and prepared for a siege.
 The British government sent two relief columns, the slow River Column and the mobile Desert Column, to rescue Gordon, Stewart and the Egyptian garrison.
-After both columns won hard-fought battles in Kirbekan and Abu Klea, respectively, Stewart was found to have been murdered by wandering Arabs north of Khartoum after his steamboat ran aground, and the treachery of an Egyptian deputy commander had allowed Khartoum to have been fallen.
+After both columns won hard-fought battles in Kirbekan and Abu Klea, respectively, Stewart was found to have been killed by wandering Arabs north of Khartoum after his steamboat ran aground, and Khartoum was found to have fallen.
 Gordon was killed, and the columns retreated, leaving behind a series of forts.

 One of the forts was near the towns of Kosha and Ginnis, in northern Sudan, where a detachment of Cameron Highlanders and Egyptian-Sudanese troops from the Ninth Sudanese Battalion were stationed.
 Thousands of Mahdist warriors, led by their provincial amirs, began raiding in the vicinity of Ginnis.
 They besieged the fort, the garrison's Gardner gun was once dismounted by a Mahdist artillery barrage.
 General Evelyn Wood, the British commander in Egypt and the sirdar (commander) of the Egyptian Army, became concerned about the siege and the raids and ordered Major General Francis Grenfell, with a force of two infantry brigades and a cavalry brigade, to rid the area of Mahdists.